 Gerry Connolly and Cathy “Smitty” Smith, his wife of more than thirty years, live in Mantua and have been residents of Fairfax County since 1979.
 Their daughter, Caitlin Rose, is a recent graduate of a Virginia university.

-Gerry is serving his sixth term in Congress.
+Gerry is serving his seventh term in Congress.
 He previously served for five years as Chairman of the Fairfax County Board of Supervisors.
 He also served nine years as the Providence District Supervisor.
 As Chairman of the ten-member board, Gerry balanced a budget of $4.5 billion and managed a county that, based on size, would make it the nation’s thirteenth largest city, twelfth largest school district, and sixth largest office market.
 He served as Chairman of the County’s Legislative Committee and Vice-Chair of the Economic Advisory Committee.
 Gerry also served as Chairman of the Board of the Northern Virginia Transportation Commission (NVTC), Chairman of the Northern Virginia Regional Commission (NVRC), and a member of the Board of the Metropolitan Washington Council of Governments (COG) where he was chairman.
 He also chaired the region’s Emergency Preparedness Taskforce.
 Gerry represented Fairfax County on the Board of the Virginia Association of Counties (VaCo) where he also served as president.